Dense Optical Tracking: Connecting the Dots: Method

 \paragraph{Objectives.} The parameters of \method{} are optimized by minimizing the sum of two objective functions: a motion reconstruction objective which is the $L_1$ distance between the predicted and the ground-truth flows, and a visibility prediction objective which is the binary cross entropy between the predicted and the ground-truth masks.

 [3]{

 }

-\paragraph{Optimization.} \method{} is trained on frames at resolution $512 \times 512$ for 500k steps with the ADAM optimizer~\cite{kingma2014adam} and a learning rate of $10^{-4}$ using $4$ NVIDIA V100 GPUs.
+\paragraph{Optimization.} \method{} is trained on frames at res.\ $512 \times 512$ for 500k steps with the ADAM optimizer~\cite{kingma2014adam} and a learning rate of $10^{-4}$ using $4$ NVIDIA V100 GPUs.
 Given the practical challenge of gathering and storing dense ground truth across different time horizons, \eg, a single flow map represents 262,144 correspondences at this resolution, we only compute the training objectives on a few of these correspondences.
 Specifically, we train using $N{=}2048$ tracks from CoTracker~\cite{karaev2023cotracker} as input (see ablations with other methods in Table~\ref{tab:cvo_corr_abl}), and use another $N$ ground-truth tracks (synthetically generated) for supervision.
-At inference, we trade motion prediction quality for speed by adjusting the number $N$ (Table~\ref{fig:cvo_speed}).
+At inference, we adjust $N$ to trade motion prediction quality for speed (Table~\ref{fig:cvo_speed}).
 Further implementation details are presented in Appendix~\ref{sec:arch}-\ref{sec:inter}.
 For reproducibility, code, data and pretrained models are publicly available in our project webpage.

 \cs{which dataset? synthetic data?}